Chart Color Schemes

 Ferntree Gully (South) - Upper Ferntree Gully's residents are relatively healthy in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Common health conditions are slightly more prevalent than average across both younger and older age cohorts, with mental health issues impacting 8.8% of residents and asthma affecting 8.2%.
-Private health cover is held by approximately 52% of the total population (~8,294 people), leading the average SA2 area rate.
-About 68.5% of residents declare themselves completely clear of medical ailments, compared to 69.4% across Greater Melbourne.
-The area has 18.1% of residents aged 65 and over (2,865 people), which is lower than the 19.5% in Greater Melbourne.
+Common health conditions are slightly more prevalent than average across both younger and older age cohorts, with a rate of private health cover at approximately 52% of the total population (~8,330 people), leading that of the average SA2 area.
+The most common medical conditions in the area were mental health issues and asthma, affecting 8.8 and 8.2% of residents respectively.
+68.5% of residents declared themselves completely clear of medical ailments, compared to 69.4% across Greater Melbourne.
+The area has 18.1% of residents aged 65 and over (2,877 people), which is lower than the 19.5% in Greater Melbourne.
 This aligns broadly with the general population's health profile.

 Frequently Asked Questions - Health